lhcb/starterkit-lessons/self-guided-lessons/fitting_roofit.md

 pulls_plot->addPlotable(hpull,"BX") ;
 ````

-If the data set is binned the pull plot needs to have the same binning, so you need to add the option
+If the data set is binned the pull plot needs to have the same binning, so we need to add the option

 ````
 Int_t nBins = mass.getBin();